iamAmanShaukat/Community_theatre/README.md

 ## Greenwich Community Theatre
-* It is a movie ticket booking system project
+* It is an event ticket booking system project

-## What BookMyShow Project can do :
+## What this Project can do :
 ### I. For Admins :
 #### Admins can :-
-  * Add a Movie.
+  * Add an Event.
   * Add Theater Seats
-  * Create a Show for any Movie in the theater
+  * Create a Show for any event in the theater
   * Create Show Seats for booking purpose
 ### II.
 For Users :
  #### Users can :-